shtaif/react-async-iterators/README.md

 </p>

 A React.js library that makes it __easy and satisfying__ to integrate and render JS async iterators across and throughout your app's components.
-Expanding from that, it allows you to describe and propagate various aspects and states of your app in actual async iterator form, letting it tap into the full benefits and flexibility in this JS construct.
+Expanding from that, it enables you to describe and propagate states and various aspects of your app in actual async iterator form, tapping into the full benefits and flexibility of this JS construct.

+The goal behind this library is to promote a mental model where fundamentally every piece of data in a JavaScript program can be expressed in either a plain and static form, or in a ___dynamic, self-evolving form - an async iterable___.
+By simply wrapping a value in an async iterator or iterable, it becomes a self-updating entity while remaining first-class data.
+From this, it follows naturally that every interface should and could accommodate either kind of inputs, seamlessly adapting to changes over time as intuitively expected.

+To facilitate this, `react-async-iterators` offers a set of tools specifically tailored for the frontend and React which and embraces composability with the upcoming standardization of [Async Iterator Helpers proposal](https://github.com/tc39/proposal-async-iterator-helpers) as well as projects such as [iter-tools](https://github.com/iter-tools/iter-tools), [IxJS](https://github.com/ReactiveX/IxJS) and more.

-### Illustration:
+### Illustration

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/edit/react-async-iterators-example-3?file=src%2FApp.tsx)